OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

   -  *Figaro* - Exports the current model to Figaro.
   -  *To OMNotebook* - Exports the current model to a OMNotebook file.
 -  *System Libraries* - Contains a list of system libraries.
+-  *Manage Libraries*
+  -  *Install Library* - Opens a dialog to select and install a new library. see :ref:`omedit-install-library-label`
+  -  *Upgrade Installed Libraries* - Opens a dialog to upgrade the installed libraries.
+  -  *Update Library Index* - Updates the library index.
 -  *Recent Files* - Contains a list of recent files.
 -  *Clear Recent Files* - Clears the list of recent files.
 -  *Print* - Prints the current model.